lkhq/debspawn/README.md

 ```ShellSession
 $ debspawn create --arch=i386 cosmic
 ```
 This creates an `i386` image for Ubuntu 18.10.
-If you want to use a differnt mirror than set by default, pass it with the `--mirror` option.
+If you want to use a different mirror than set by default, pass it with the `--mirror` option.

 ### Refreshing an image